imqueue/imqueue.com/tutorial/user-service.md

 }
 ~~~

-Second rule - use `@property()` decorator factory whenever you need to
+The second rule -  is to use `@property()` decorator factory whenever you need to
 expose a complex type property for remote access.
 This is required to
 describe a type definition.

-The type will be automatically exposed as remote interface it it has
+The type will be automatically exposed as a remote interface, it has
 at least one decorated property.

 `@property()` decorator takes property type in TypeScript notation as
 the first argument.
 If the property should be defined as optional
 for that type, you can bypass `true` as a second argument.

-Types described in a such way on a service will be available on a
+Types described in such a way on a service will be available on a
-client side as interfaces, given an ability to perform type checks by
+client's side as interfaces, given an ability to perform type checks by
 a TypeScript compiler.

 If there is any need, it is possible to skip decoration on the type